 Tips and Tricks to Spread Out the Lifetime of Your Ceramic Pans and Pots

 Although ceramic cookware requires extra attention and care.
 Your little care can increase the lifetime of your loveable cookware.
 There’re some of the most efficient tips and tricks, these will help you to take good care of your ceramic cookware.

 - Use Proper Utensils with Ceramic Non-stick Pans

 - Use a Small Amount of Oil or Butter While you’re cooking with Ceramic Cookware

 Add just a small amount of butter or oil to make an even coat of the pans.
 A small amount of oil will be enough to prevent the food from sticking and avoid burnt-on messes.
 Never use a cooking spray on the non-stick ceramic pans as it can damage the pans.
 You should avoid the use of extra virgin olive oil in ceramic pots and pans.
-Extra virgin olive cannot tolerate high heat temperatures and will leave a carbonized layer in the pan.
+Because this oil cannot tolerate high heat temperatures and will leave a carbonized layer in the pan.

 - Cook food at only Low to Medium Temperature

 Although ceramic cookware is suitable for high heat, it would’ve better to use it at low to medium temperatures.
 Because most of the ceramic cookware cannot take long periods of high heat.
 Using high heat can cause the food to stick on the pan that can lead to damage and discoloration.

 To make the best practice preheat the pot or pan with oil on low heat and raise the temperature after you add the food.